ezraroi/Human-AI-Collab/embodied-engagement-conditions.md

 This object explains **differential outcomes**: why some AI output produces insight and capacity growth while other output produces nothing—or worse, PSB.
 ### **The Three Conditions:**
 **1. [Functional Alterity](functional-alterity.md)**
-- The symbolic content must feel like it originates from a genuinely different mind
+- The symbolic content must register as irreducibly different turn-by-turn (without implying AI subjectivity)
-- Creates productive disorientation and epistemic tension
+- Preserves productive disorientation and epistemic tension as the pre-existing challenge is encountered
 - Prevents mere reflection/echo which collapses into monologue
 - **Without this:** AI output feels like user's own thoughts; no tension generated; Channel 1 remains dormant